-US aims to squeeze North Korea at UN
+Tillerson: Military action against North Korea on table

 "He's 27 years old.
 His father dies, took over a regime.
 So say what you want, but that is not easy, especially at that age," Trump told Reuters.
 "I'm not giving him credit or not giving him credit, I'm just saying that's a very hard thing to do.
 As to whether or not he's rational, I have no opinion on it.
 I hope he's rational."

-At the UN Security Council Friday, Tillerson will convey the US belief that more pressure is needed to rein in Pyongyang's aggressive pursuit of nuclear weapons and the means to deliver them across continents.
 The secretary insisted to Fox that the administration's approach is different from that of the Obama administration in both intensity and expectations for global cooperation.

 The administration has delivered a drumbeat of warnings about the dangers of North Korea this week.
 The display is meant to put the world -- and, in particular, North Korea and its main protector, China -- on notice that the Trump administration has made this a top priority.